Searcher Task Accomplishment is the next big SEO factor that Google cares about.

 • Content boxes

-Remember the “additional needs” concept I’ve discussed?
+Remember the “additional needs” concept I talked about earlier?

-So, it’s your duty to guide them.
+It’s your job to guide them.

 Like this: